 When fitting the slide to the frame, you will need to do some adjustments.
 Look where the slide is riding the rear rails too tightly and make fine adjustments with the file and sandpaper.
-Final fitting can be accomplished on the range as you shoot the gun.
+The final fitting can be accomplished on the range as you shoot the gun.
 Make sure the slide is well lubed and shoot a bunch of ammunition through it.

 Depending on how tight the fit is, you may have some malfunctions early on.
 However, as you continue to shoot the gun, the system will get broken in and malfunctions should disappear.
-If you are detail oriented, you can eliminate most, if not all, of the malfunctions by getting a good slide fit when you are still building the gun.
+If you are detail-oriented, you can eliminate most, if not all, of the malfunctions by getting a good slide fit when you are still building the gun.

 Other 80% Guns

 There are a variety of other firearms that can be built from an 80% receiver.
 Probably the most popular one today is the AR-15.
 Unfinished lower receivers can be had from many different vendors, and they can be made from aluminum or polymer.
 Some aluminum lowers are forged 7075-T6, while others are machined from billet 6061-T6.
 Likewise, polymer lowers can be reinforced with materials such as Kevlar or brass while there is at least one product that allows you to completely mold your own.